junhongwang418/junhongwang418/content/blog/book-software-engineering-at-google/index.md

 - **Reference documentation** covers the needy greedy details of a function, class, or API.
 It's like unit tests.
 Usually this lives with the code as comments.
 - **Conceptual documentation** covers a higher level explanation of how a function, class, or API works.
 It's like integration tests.
 A good example of conceptual documentation is Google's guide for [`absl::StrFormat()`](https://abseil.io/docs/cpp/guides/format#abslstrformat).
 Usually this lives along with the code as `.md` files.
 - **README** links to other pages for more information.

+### Deprecating Documents

+> At Google, we often attach "freshness dates" to documentation.
+Such documents note the last time a document was reviewed, and metadata in the documentation set will send email reminders when the document hasn't been touched in, for example, three months.
+Such freshness dates, as shown in the following example -- and tracking your documents as bugs -- can help make documentation set easier to maintain over time, which is the main concern for a document.
+>
+> ```html
+> <!--*
+> # Document freshness: For more information, see go/fresh-source.
+> freshness: { owner: `username` reviewed: '2019-02-27'}
+> *-->
+> ```
+>
+> _source: Software Engineering at Google page 203_

+I found this very relevant to my day to day job.
+At AppFolio, we have internal engineering wiki, but some of them are outdated.

+💡 Idea: We could create a bot that scan all the files in `docs/` and look for the comment `freshness: { ... }`.
+Then, we parse the last reviewed date of that document.
+If it was last reviewd more than 3 months ago, the bot automatically creates a Github issue and requests for a documentation review.